🧱

 from pyspark.sql import Window

-# First aggregate revenue per product per category
+# Step 1: Aggregate revenue per product per category

 product_revenue = df.groupBy("category", "product_id") \